jpmolinamatute/arch-stats/README.md

 This module includes three Rust applications and a PostgreSQL database running on the Raspberry Pi:

 * arrow_reader: Handles arrow registration and programming.
-* target_reader: Collects and processes data from target sensors during target setup.
+* bow_reader: Collects and processes data from target sensors during target setup.
 * shot_reader: Records shot details from bow and target sensors during archers' shots.

 ### Personal and Registration Module